weavejester/codox/README.md

 # Codox

-A tool for generating API documentation from Clojure/ClojureScript source code.
+A tool for generating API documentation from Clojure or ClojureScript source code.

 ## Examples